khulnasoft/github-actions-sandbox/docs/en/docs/contributing.md

 </div>

-!!! tip
-    Alternatively, you can perform the same steps that scripts does manually.

-    Go into the language directory, for the Spanish translations it's at `docs/es/`:

-    ```console
-    $ cd docs/es/
-    ```

-    Then run `mkdocs` in that directory:

-    ```console
-    $ mkdocs serve --dev-addr 8008
-    ```

 Now you can go to <a href="http://127.0.0.1:8008" class="external-link" target="_blank">http://127.0.0.1:8008</a> and see your changes live.

-You will see that every language has all the pages.
-But some pages are not translated and have an info box at the top, about the missing translation.
+If you look at the ReadyAPI docs website, you will see that every language has all the pages.
+But some pages are not translated and have a notification about the missing translation.

+But when you run it locally like this, you will only see the pages that are already translated.

 Now let's say that you want to add a translation for the section [Features](features.md){.internal-link target=_blank}.